Cars Brands that start with B

 Bremach Industry Logo

-The Italian car brand Bremach Industry (Italy) is today known for its special vehicles for public utilities with all-wheel drive.
-They are widely used by rescue and fire services in hard-to-reach places.
-Founded in 1956 in the Italian city of Brescia, province of Brescia, the company has widely expanded its production, covering Europe, Africa, Latin America, locating its production in 30 countries worldwide.
-The Macchi MB1 is known – the first Bremach motorcycle, Iveco Bremach TGR 35.4, Bremach Job.
-But in 2018, she was declared bankrupt.
+The Italian automotive brand Bremach Industry (Italy) is known today for its special utility vehicles with all-wheel drive.
+They are widely used by rescue and fire departments in hard-to-reach areas.
+Founded in 1956 in the Italian city of Brescia, province of Brescia, the company has widely expanded its production, covering Europe, Africa, and Latin America, placing its production in 30 countries around the world.
+The Macchi MB1, Bremach’s first motorcycle, the Iveco Bremach TGR 35.4, and the Bremach Job are well-known models.
+But it was declared bankrupt in 2018.

 Brennabor